xiaoyeziji/ide/intl.en-US/User Guide/DataService studio/FAQ.md

 -   Q: What is the difference between a wizard-created API and a script-created API?

     A: The script mode provides more powerful functions.
-For more information, see [Create an API by writing a script](intl.en-US/User Guide/DataService studio/Generate API/Generate API in Script Mode.md#).
+For more information, see [Generate API in Script Mode](reseller.en-US/User Guide/DataService studio/Generate API/Generate API in Script Mode.md#).

 -   Q: What is an API group in Data Service?
 Is it the same as an API group in API Gateway?